+A. Appeals

-- A. Appeals - 1.
-Administrative action. - a) Any person aggrieved or affected by an Administrative Certificate of Appropriateness decision may appeal that decision to the Board within ten days of the Historic Preservation Officer, or Qualified Designee, decision. - b) The appeal must be made by filing a letter of appeal with the Planning Division, and shall be accompanied by a filing fee as established by City Council resolution. - c) If the tenth day is on a weekend or holiday the appeal is extended to the end of the next regular business day. - d) The letter shall set forth the grounds for the appeal. - e) The appeal shall be scheduled for the next available Board meeting. - f) The Board may recommend that the City Council affirms, reverses or modifies the Historic Preservation Officer, or Qualified Designee, decision. - g) Board decisions are final unless appealed. - h) For appeal of Administrative actions, notice of the time and place of the Cultural Heritage Board meeting shall be sent to the Applicant and Appellant, and as set forth in this Title. - 2.
-Board action. - a) Any person affected by the Board action may appeal to the City Council within ten calendar days after the date of the Board's decision. - b) The appeal must be made by filing a letter of appeal with the Planning Division and shall set forth the grounds for the appeal. - c) If the tenth day is on a weekend or holiday the appeal is extended to the end of the next regular business day.
+1. Administrative action.

+- Any person aggrieved or affected by an Administrative Certificate of Appropriateness decision may appeal that decision to the Board within ten days of the Historic Preservation Officer, or Qualified Designee, decision. - b) The appeal must be made by filing a letter of appeal with the Planning Division, and shall be accompanied by a filing fee as established by City Council resolution. - c) If the tenth day is on a weekend or holiday the appeal is extended to the end of the next regular business day. - d) The letter shall set forth the grounds for the appeal. - e) The appeal shall be scheduled for the next available Board meeting. - f) The Board may recommend-that the City Council to-affirms, reverses or modifiesy the underlying-Historic Preservation Officer, or Qualified Designee,'s decision., to the City Council. - g) Board decisions are final unless appealed. as provided for in section 20.15.090 B (below). - a)h) For appeal of Administrative actions, notice of the time and place of the Cultural Heritage Board meeting shall be sent to the Applicant and Appellant, and as set forth in Section 20.15.030 of this Title.